sanjxnaa/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-All the various Machine Learning models I worked on by taking different kaggle datasets during my machine learning lab course in my Btech Program.
+All of the many Machine Learning models I worked on using different kaggle datasets during my machine learning lab course in my BTech Programme.